inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 		-- Charles Schmid, the "Tucson Murrer"
 QOTD:
 	"If I could walk that way, I wouldn't need the cologne, now would I?"
-There's a whole WORLD in a mud puddle!
+There's a whole WORLD in a mud ddle!
 		-- Doug Clifford
 We have not inherited the earth from our parents, we've borrowed it from our children.